AlfredJKwack/plugin.audio.itunes/README.txt

 Translations
 ============
-If you'd like to help translate this plugin to another language, please send a patch to jingai at floatingpenguins dot com.
+If you'd like to help translate this plugin to another language, please send a patch to alfred_j_kwack at badsoda dot com.

 If possible, patch against the most recent version at: